MicrosoftDocs/powerquery-docs/powerquery-docs/handling-unit-testing.md

 description: Manage unit testing for Power Query connectors
 author: ptyx507x
 ms.topic: conceptual
-ms.date: 1/9/2023
+ms.date: 5/16/2024
 ms.author: miescobar
 ---

 # Handling Unit Testing

+>[!NOTE]
+> This content is applicable to the legacy Power Query SDK in Visual Studio.
+Today the new Power Query SDK in VS Code contains a fully-featured [test framework](/powerquery-docs/sdk-testframework/test-framework.md) which we encourage you to test and learn more.

 For both simple and complex connectors, adding unit tests is a best practice and highly recommended.

-Unit testing is accomplished in the context of Visual Studio's [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).
+Unit testing is accomplished in the context of Visual Studio's Power Query SDK.
 Each test is defined as a `Fact` that has a name, an expected value, and an actual value.
 In most cases, the "actual value" will be an M expression that tests part of your expression.

 Consider a very simple extension that exports three functions: